nthnn/diwa/README.md

 ![Arduino Release](https://img.shields.io/badge/Library%20Manager-v0.0.6-red?logo=Arduino)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/nthnn/diwa/blob/main/LICENSE)

-Diwa is a lightweight library providing a simple implementation of Feedforward Artificial Neural Networks (ANNs) for microcontrollers such as ESP8266, ESP32, RP2040, and similar development boards (specially boards with PSRAM); it is also compatible for desktop environments (tested only on Windows OS) and even PSP gaming console.
+Diwa is a lightweight library providing a simple implementation of Feedforward Artificial Neural Networks (ANNs) for microcontrollers such as ESP32, ESP8266, RP2040, and similar development boards (specially boards with PSRAM); it is also compatible for desktop environments (Windows, MacOS, and Linux-based OSes), WebAssembly, and even PSP gaming consoles.
 It is designed for resource-constrained environments but can be used with non-Arduino platform projects, offering a streamlined solution for tasks that require neural network capabilities.

 Diwa stands out as a straightforward and effective solution for implementing artificial neural networks on microcontrollers.
 Key features include:

 - **Lightweight**: Designed for resource-constrained microcontroller environments yet can still be used within non-Arduino environments.
 - **Simple Implementation**: Provides a basic yet effective implementation of a Feedforward ANN.
 - **Easy Integration**: Suitable for microcontrollers like ESP8266, ESP32, and RP2040.
-Also compatible with desktop environments and even PSP gaming console.
+Also compatible with desktop environments, WebAssembly, and even PSP gaming console.
 - **Training Support**: Includes methods for training the neural network using backpropagation.

 > [!NOTE]